VictorRodasISAK/Unit-1/Projects/Project_01_Crypto_Wallet/Project_01_Process.md

 import letter` and `from reportlab.platypus import SimpleDocTemplate` I can put the size of the PDF.
 With `from reportlab.platypus import Table` and `table = Table(info)` I can make a table with the information that is on the CSV.
-Talking about the style of the table I use the library `from reportlab.platypus import TableStyle` Each line is well identified of what I want to reach and talking about the numbers, everytime you see a number (in the first part) o '-1' in the (second part) refers that I want to put that option in my table, for example: `('BACKGROUND', (0, 1), (-1, -1), colors.white),`
+Talking about the style of the table I use the library `from reportlab.platypus import TableStyle` Each line is well identified of what I want to reach and talking about the numbers, everytime you see a number (in the first part) or '-1' in the (second part) refers that I want to put that option in my table, for example: `('BACKGROUND', (0, 1), (-1, -1), colors.white),`
 In the first part, I put '(0,1)' the '0' is where the index starts, then '1' means the start of the range that I want for the background, starting from 2, because the index starts from '0'.
 In the second part I put '(-1,-1)', this means that I